Brady Lail: Philadelphia Phillies

 On May 23, 2021, Lail was claimed off waivers by the Philadelphia Phillies.
 On June 10, Lail was outrighted off of the 40-man roster and assigned to the Triple-A Lehigh Valley IronPigs without having appeared in a game for the Phillies.
 Lail made 13 appearances with Lehigh Valley, going 1–0 with a 6.08 ERA and 43 strikeouts.
 On October 13, Lail elected free agency.

 High Point Rockers

 On April 21, 2022, Lail signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+Two strong starts earned him ALPB Pitcher of the Month for the month of April.
+In total, he made 3 starts for the Rockers, compiling a 2-1 record and 0.95 ERA with 19 strikeouts across 19 innings pitched.

 Toronto Blue Jays

-On May 9, 2022, Lail signed a minor league deal with the Toronto Blue Jays organization.
-He played in 16 games split between the rookie-level Florida Complex League Blue Jays, Single-A Dunedin Blue Jays, and Double-A New Hampshire Fisher Cats, struggling to a cumulative 1-3 record and 7.00 ERA with 38 strikeouts in 36.0 innings pitched.
-He elected free agency on November 10, 2022.
+On May 9, 2022, Lail signed a minor league contract with the Toronto Blue Jays organization.
+He played in 16 games split between the rookie-level Florida Complex League Blue Jays, Single-A Dunedin Blue Jays, and Double-A New Hampshire Fisher Cats, struggling with a 1-3 record, 7.00 ERA, and 38 strikeouts in 36.0 innings pitched.
+Lail elected free agency following the season on November 10.